apache/helix/website/0.6.6/src/site/markdown/tutorial_task_framework.md

 * TaskTargetPartition: Target partition of a target.
 Could be null
 * ConfigMap: Task property key-value map containing all other property stated above, such as command, ID.

-#### Share content across tasks and jobs
+#### Share Content Across Tasks and Jobs

 Task framework also provides a feature that user can store the key-value data per task, job and workflow.
 The content stored at workflow layer can shared by different jobs belong to this workflow.
 Similarly content persisted at job layer can shared by different tasks nested in this job.
-Currently, user can extend the abstract class UserContentStore and use two methods putUserContent and getUserContent.
+Currently, user can extend the abstract class [UserContentStore](https://github.com/apache/helix/blob/helix-0.6.x/helix-core/src/main/java/org/apache/helix/task/UserContentStore.java) and use two methods putUserContent and getUserContent.
 It will similar to hash map put and get method except a Scope.
 The Scope will define which layer this key-value pair to be persisted.

 ```
 public class MyTask extends UserContentStore implements Task {